EntrixAU/VibeCodingPlaybook/adoption-framework.md

 ## 3. Security & Compliance

 ### Why this step
-- AI-generated and assisted code can introduce vulnerabilities and license issues at scale.
+- AI-generated and assisted code can introduce vulnerabilities and licence issues at scale.
 - Data flowing through AI tools can create exposure without proper controls.

 ### Purpose